Steps to letting your property

 Marketing and viewings

 We actively market your property through the online property portals and in our window displays, as well as through email alerts, on social media channels and with calls to our registered applicants looking to rent in your area.
-We accompany prospective tenants on viewings, answering their detailed questions about your property and the local area.
+We accompany prospective tenants on viewings.

 Moving and tenant deposits